 I would *strongly advise* that all lodger landlords at the very least, provide clean sheets, and use this as a reason to enter the room at least once a fortnight.

 5. The landlord can move the lodger to a different room in the property

-This is the least reliable of the five signs, and signed agreements may be negatived by actual conduct.
+This is the least reliable of the five signs, and signed agreement clauses to this effect may be negatived by actual conduct.

-For example, if your lodger has in fact stayed in the same room for 20 years, has had a Yale lock on it for the past 15 years, and you never go in there, the fact that he may have signed a piece of paper when he first moved in saying that you have the right to move him to another room will probably not mean much.
-He is almost certainly be a tenant (unless you provide meals).
+For example, if your lodger has in fact, stayed in the same room for 20 years, has had a Yale lock on it for the past 15 years, and you never go in there, the fact that he may have signed a piece of paper when he first moved in saying that you have the right to move him to another room will probably not mean much.
+He is almost certainly a tenant.

-On the other hand, if he moves to the back bedroom when your Auntie Maud comes to stay (because she prefers the front bedroom), this would be a strong indication that he is a lodger and not a tenant.
+On the other hand, if he moves to the back bedroom every time your Auntie Maud comes to stay (because she prefers the front bedroom), this would be a strong indication that he is a lodger and not a tenant.